PrismarineJS/node-minecraft-wrap/README.md

 * maxMem : the maximum memory allocated to the minecraft server, default to 512
 * doneRegex : the regex to check for the server message announcing the server has started, default to `new RegExp(/\[Server thread\/INFO\]: Done/)`
 * noOverride : don't override config files
+* javaPath : specify path to a java executable to use, by default it's just `java`

 #### WrapServer.startServer(propOverrides, done)